 The Bangor Symphony Youth Orchestras (BSYO), an education program of the Bangor Symphony Orchestra (BSO), gives qualified students ages 8 to 18 the opportunity to gain performance experience in an encouraging and motivating environment.
 The BSYO comprise students who are invited, following an audition, to join one of four ensembles: the Pre-Orchestra Program, the Prelude String Orchestra, the Prelude Wind Ensemble, or the Philharmonic Orchestra.
 Program features and details are listed below.

 For information, please call the BSYO at 207.942.5555 or email firstname.lastname@example.org

-Winter auditions will be held on Thursday, January 10th at the Bangor Arts Exchange, 193 Exchange Street, Bangor (3rd floor).
+Fall auditions will be held on Thursday, September 12th and Sunday, September 15th at the Bangor Arts Exchange, 193 Exchange Street, Bangor (3rd floor).
 Use the link below to apply and schedule your audition, or to sign-up for the Pre-Orchestra Program.

 - Instruction with BSO musicians, conductors and guest artists